-The Cornwall Ladies County Golf Association will endeavour to ensure that all volunteers and staff working with children and young people are appropriate and suitable to do so, and that they have all the information they require to undertake their job effectively and appropriately.
+The C.L.C.G.A. will endeavour to ensure that all volunteers and staff working with children and young people are appropriate and suitable to do so, and that they have all the information they require to undertake their job effectively and appropriately.

-Each role that involves an element of responsibility with regard to children, particularly those involving the regular supervision of children, whether voluntary or paid, should be assessed by the recruiting body to establish which qualifications, checks and other requirements are necessary.
+Each role which involves an element of responsibility with regard to children, particularly those involving the regular supervision of children, whether voluntary or paid, should be assessed by the recruiting body to establish which qualifications, checks and other requirements are necessary.
 These will include the following:

 - An application form (Appendix 1)

 - A self-disclosure form (Appendix 2)

 - References from 2 people (Appendix 3)

 - A signed Code of Conduct (Appendix 4)

-- A Disclosure & Barring Service (DBS) check on people involved in 'regulated activity' with children (Guidance on Regulated Activity & DBS- Appendix 15)
+- A Disclosure & Barring Service (DBS) check on people involved in 'regulated activity' with children (Guidance on Regulated Activity & DBS- Appendix 16)